moloco/lib/publisher/api.md

 # Ad Serving
-Moloco provides a single endpoint to access its ad serving functionality.
+Moloco provides APIs to access its ad serving functionality.
 Moloco currently supports image (either banner or interstitial) and native ad types.

 ## Request Endpoints
+Moloco provides three endpoints.
+Use the closest one for your target users.

 | Location | Endpoint |
 | --- | --- |